Glossary

 Convertible grant A grant that is converted into equity in the event of the (commercial) success of an enterprise.

-Co-operative An association of persons, who have voluntarily come together to achieve a common economic goal through the formation of a democratically controlled business organization.
+Co-operative An association of persons, who have voluntarily come together to achieve a common economic goal through the formation of a democratically controlled business organisation.
 They make equitable contributions to the capital required and accept a fair share of the risks and benefits of the venture.

 Corporate social responsibility Corporate social responsibility is the responsibility of an organisation for the impacts of its decisions and activities on society and the environment, through transparent and ethical behaviour.